 Promote policies that reduce the generation and promote the reuse and recycling of solid and hazardous wastes.
 Support measures to reduce generation of solid waste and ensure safe treatment, storage and disposal of all wastes.

 Promote policies that manage land as a finite resource and that incorporate principles of stewardship.
 Support an overall land use plan with maximum cooperation and implementation at the regional and local level, with state help in developing and exercising land use management, with opportunity for maximum local decision making, and with regional planning and regulation for matters of more than local concern.

 Support a judicial system with the capacity to assure a speedy trial and equal justice for all.
 Selection of judges: (a) Initial appointment of judgeship by the governor, who must choose from among a list of qualified candidates forwarded by a nominating commission. (b) End-of-term evaluation of the judge’s performance by an evaluation commission, results to be made available to the public. (c) Retention election: voters choose to retain or not retain the judge.

 How We Adopt Positions

-LWV Minnesota adopts positions based on careful study and consensus.
+LWVMN adopts positions based on careful study and consensus.
 To adopt a position, members must conduct sanctioned studies on an issue for a two-year period.
-The recommendations from the study are brought to the larger body for a vote, and if approved, become part of the official positions supported by LWV Minnesota.
+The recommendations from the study are brought to the larger body for a vote, and if approved, become part of the official positions supported by LWVMN.

 The positions formed through our study process are the basis of our advocacy work.
 Local LWVs may also adopt positions at the local level relating to local issues.
-While the League of Women Voters never supports a particular candidate or party, members do advocate for our adopted positions on vital issues of concern to members and the public.
+While the League of Women Voters never supports or opposes a political candidate or party, we do advocate for our adopted positions on vital issues of concern to members and the public.